 Field Trips: As part of the curriculum, field trips and nature walks are scheduled to Family and Morale, Welfare and Recreation (FMWR) sites and other local sites to augment the developmental program.
 All field trips receive input from Families, child/youth and staff to offer planned activities in conjunction with community service projects.
 Field trip sites are visited by staff prior to the scheduled trip Parents/guardians will be informed in advance of the date and destination of each trip and will be required to sign a permission form for each child/youth participating in the trip.
 Ratios must be maintained by paid staff supplemented with adults such as parents or volunteers.
 Ratios for high risk activities must follow guidance.
 Please consult the program director for additional information on high risk activities.

-Food and Nutrition: FCC homes and CDC programs provide all infant jar food, cereal and teething biscuits.
+Food and Nutrition:

+Infant Feeding: FCC homes and CDC programs provide all infant jar food, cereal and teething biscuits.
 FCC homes and CDC programs offer on-site ready to feed iron-fortified formula for infants in full and part-day programs.
-These specific USDA CACFP approved formulas are free of cost and parents/guardians have the option to decline and provide their own formula/breastmilk.
-Parents/guardians are responsible for preparing bottles and providing an adequate number of bottles labeled with the date, child's first and last name, and contents (formula/breastmilk) for staff to use with the FCC/CDC provided formula.
+These specific USDA CACFP approved formulas are free of cost and parents/guardians have the option to decline and provide their own formula or breastmilk.
+The infant protocols are fully explained at the parent orientation with the CDC or FCC provider.